 |This early Edwardian photograph depicts a private of the 1st Battalion, the York & Lancaster Regiment from sometime around 1905.
 He wears a scarlet foreign service frock that

 revived some elements of the 1877-81 pattern tunic/frock such as the trefoil cuff braid and piped shoulder straps.
 His white foreign service helmet which rests on the studio chair in

 front of him is of a transitional pattern with a flattened and extended rear peak.
 Eventually the sides and front peak of the helmets would be extended as such and become known as

-He wears to good conduct stripes signifying at least 5 years exemplary service.
-His lion and rose collar badges of the York & Lancasters are clearly visible and the 1st Battalion was
+the Woseley pattern.
+He wears two good conduct stripes signifying at least 5 years exemplary service.
+His lion and rose collar badges of the York & Lancasters are clearly visible.

 Wiele & Raina - Photographers